LCC-CIT/CS295N-CourseMaterials/Labs/Lab02/Lab2Instructions_CS295N.md

   - **References**: Sources of information in print or online.

 - **Blog**: A page where the web author can make posts and users can add comments.

+  - Placeholder page for links to top posts.
+  - About the author.

 - ***Your choice***: You can make this be whatever you want it to be.
 Give it your own name.